ramanishsingh/cp2kmd/docs/source/innerworkings.rst

 ------------------

 The input files are written using the cssi_cp2k module.
 It can be found in the cp2kmd/writer directory.
 The SIM class contains the sections of the CP2K input file as objects.
-There are individual classes for all subsections and varibales can be changed by accessing the object in that class.
+There are individual classes for all subsections and variables can be changed by accessing the object in that class.
 For example, if the RUN_TYPE has to be set to MD, it can be changed as : SIM().GLOBAL.RUN_TYPE=MD.

 The input file writer (cssi_cp2k) is used in cp2kmd/novice_functions to generate the optimization, pre-md, and main-md input files (.inp).